-- 1. A student must have earned at least 60 semester hours of credit with a minimum cumulative grade-point average of 2.00 - If a student has taken developmental classes, these courses do not count toward meeting graduation requirements for any degree.
+- If a student has taken developmental classes, these courses do not count toward meeting graduation requirements for any degree.
 Sufficient additional credits must be completed to meet the 60 credit minimum for a degree. - a.
 Veterans, active duty personnel and those who have completed basic training may apply to receive credit from the Veterans Affairs office.
 A copy of DD Form 214 and a request for HEHP credit must be submitted to the Financial Aid Office. - b.
 Distribution of Semester Hours of Credit for Degrees